hey-network/mainchain/readme.md

 This deployment script is executed via a `nodejs` script using an `HDWallet` over an Infura proxy (TBC: ideally, sign transactions from Ledger hardware wallet rather than sourcing from ENV). ~~The full deployment script code is in [this file](TODO).
 This script and its outcome are tested in [this file](TODO).~~

 ### Second phase
-This phase will be further documented as the code review and audit progresses.
-Initally, the tokens to be controlled by the Gateway will be stored on the Pool account.
-When the Gateway will be deployed, it will benefit from an `allowance` granted to it by the Pool account so that it can distribute tokens on its behalf.
+This phase will be further documented as the code review and audit progress.
+Initially, the tokens to be controlled by the Gateway will be stored on the Pool account.
+When the Gateway is deployed, it will benefit from an `allowance` granted by the Pool account so that The Gateway can distribute tokens on the Pool's behalf.

 ### Code verification

 We allow participants to verify the smart contracts code directly on Etherscan.
-For this we use [Solidity Flattener](https://github.com/BlockCatIO/solidity-flattener) installed using `pip3 install solidity_flattener`, running the following command:
+For this, we use [Solidity Flattener](https://github.com/BlockCatIO/solidity-flattener) installed using `pip3 install solidity_flattener`, running the following command:

 ```
 solidity_flattener TokenSale.sol --solc-paths="openzeppelin-solidity/contracts=ABSOLUTE_PATH_TO_REPO/node_modules/openzeppelin-solidity/contracts"